sign-language-processing/sign-language-processing.github.io/src/index.md

 ### Existing Datasets

 Currently, there is no easy way or agreed upon format to download and load sign language datasets, and as such, evaluation on these datasets is scarce.
-As part of this work, we streamlined loading of available datasets using [🤗Datasets](https://github.com/huggingface/datasets), and created standard data splits where they didn't exist before.
+As part of this work, we streamlined loading of available datasets using [🤗Datasets](https://github.com/huggingface/datasets).
 This allows researchers to load large and small datasets alike with a simple command, and be comparable to other works:
 ```python
 from datasets import load_dataset